Want To Look Like An Athlete? It's Simple, Train Like One!

-Starting Friday night I would work until four o’clock in the morning.
+Starting Friday nights, I would work until four o’clock in the morning.

-I would then sleep two hours and then work a twelve-hour personal training shift all day Saturday before going back to the bar for another 4am bedtime.
+I would then sleep two hours and work a twelve-hour personal training shift all day Saturday before going back to the bar for another 4:00am bedtime.

-Have you ever had to get up after only an hour or two of sleep, or stayed up all night studying several nights in a row?
+Have you ever had to get up after only an hour or two of sleep, or stay up all night studying several nights in a row?